Updates

 AI repurposing tool

 Turns long videos you already made into short social clips.
-Does not generate footage from scratch.
+Does not generate footage.

 Best plan